mdnazrulislam7255/Restful-booker-API/README.md

     -   Once the tests are complete, view the results in the Runner tab.
     -   Detailed test results can be viewed for each request.
 # Base URL
-The base URL of Student API is: https://restful-booker.herokuapp.com
+The base URL is: https://restful-booker.herokuapp.com

 # End points
 ## _** Create A Token For Authentication.**_